dhellmann/commandlineapp/docs/source/PyMagArticle/index.rst

 Application-specific Detailed Help
 ----------------------------------

-The general syntax and option description information is produced in the same way for all **CommandLineApp** programs.
+The general syntax and option description information is produced in the same way for all :class:`CommandLineApp` programs.
 There are times when an application needs to include additional information in the help output, though, and there are two ways to add such information.

 The first way is by providing examples of how to use the program on the command line.
 Although it is optional, including examples of how to apply different combinations of arguments to your program to achieve various results enhances the usefulness of the help as a reference manual.
 When the ``EXAMPLES_DESCRIPTION`` class attribute is set, it is used as the source for the examples.
 Unlike the other documentation strings, the ``EXAMPLES_DESCRIPTION`` is printed directly without being reformatted.
 This preserves the indentation and other formatting of the examples, so the user sees an accurate representation of the program's inputs and outputs.

-Occasionally, a program may need to include information in its help output which cannot be statically defined in a docstring or derived by **CommandLineApp**.
+Occasionally, a program may need to include information in its help output which cannot be statically defined in a docstring or derived by :class:`CommandLineApp`.
 At the very end of its help, **csvcat** includes a list of available CSV dialects which can be used with the ``--dialect`` option.
 Since the list of dialects must be constructed at runtime based on what dialects have been registered with the **csv** module, **csvcat** overrides ``showVerboseHelp()`` to print the list itself (lines 27-35).

 Using csvcat
 ------------